alexirpan/alexirpan.github.io/_posts/2025-01-02-destruct-o-match.markdown

 Although I tried to remove all randomness, one source of randomness I can't ignore is how powerups are initially distributed.

 Of the powerups, the Multiplier Boulder is clearly very valuable.
-Multiplying score by 3x can be worth a lot, and avatar runs are typically decided by how many Multipliers you see that run.
+Multiplying score by 3x can be worth a lot, and avatar runs are often decided by how many Multipliers you see that run.
 So for my AI to be useful, I need to know how often each powerup appears.

-I couldn't find any information about this on the fan sites, so I did what any reasonable person would do and created a spreadsheet to track powerup appearances across 65 random levels.
+I couldn't find any information about this on the fan sites, so I did what any reasonable person would do and created a spreadsheet to figure it out for myself.

 ![Spreadsheet of results](/public/destruct-o-match/spreadsheet.png)
 {: .centered }

+I played 65 levels of Destruct-o-Match, tracking data for each one.
 Based on this data, I believe Destruct-o-Match first randomly picks a number from 0-3 for how many powerups will be on the board.
 If powerups were randomly selected per block, I would have seen more than 3 powerups at some point.
 I observed 0 powerups 3% of the time, 1 powerup 23% of the time, 2 powerups 34% of the time, and 3 powerups 40% of the time.
-For reverse engineering, I'm applying "programmer's bias" - someone made this game, and it's more likely they picked round, "nice" numbers.
-In my implementation of Destruct-o-Match, I use 0 = 5%, 1 = 20%, 2 = 35%, 3 = 40% for powerup counts.
+For reverse engineering, I'm applying "programmer's bias" - someone made this game, and it's more likely they picked round, nice numbers.
+I decided to round to multiples of 5, giving 0 = 5%, 1 = 20%, 2 = 35%, 3 = 40% for powerup counts.

 Looking at the counts of each powerup, Explode clearly appears the most and Multiplier appears the least.
-Again applying some nice number bias, I assume that Explodes are 2x more likely, Fills are 2/3rd as likely, and Multipliers are 1/3rd as likely.
+Again applying some nice number bias, I assume that Explodes are 2x more likely than a typical powerup, Fills are 2/3rd as likely, and Multipliers are 1/3rd as likely, since this matches the data pretty well.

 An aside here: in testing on the Flash version, I've seen more than 3 powerups appear, so the algorithm used there differs in some way.